By José Alberto Hermosillo

 Festival took place.
 It was when Woodstock grabbed all the headlines of the season.
 The black-music-theme event

-had little to no media coverage, and it was not even televised.
+had little to no media coverage and was not even televised.
 In the end, nobody knew such a fantastic series of concerts existed.

 |Harlem Cultural Festival, New York City. |

-The event was recorded, but the material got lost for more than 50 years.
-Until now, that unforgettable footage was discovered and put together effectively by the enthusiastic director Questlove.
+The event was recorded, but the material was lost for over 50 years.
+Until now, that fantastic footage was discovered and put together effectively by the enthusiastic director Questlove.

 |Director Questlove, Summer of Soul. |